 The Parry/Block: When a boxer uses their hands to defend themselves from an array of punching attacks, this is called the parry/block.
 The boxer uses their open hand, as a punch comes near, to send a quick blow in a lateral motion to the forearm or wrist of the opponent to redirect the punch.

-These defense techniques are all important in keeping the boxer from becoming victim to the onslaught of punches from their opponent, thus keeping them in the ring longer and increasing their chances for a win.
+These defense techniques are all important in keeping the boxer from becoming victim to the onslaught of punches from their opponent, thus keeping them in the ring longer and increase their chances for a win.

 How can boxing possibly relate to business?
 You might have asked yourself that question before you clicked on this article.
 And I don’t blame you.
 On a surface level, boxing and building a business are completely unrelated.
-But when you explore the creative side of your medulla oblongata, you can uncover a score of commonalties.
+But when you explore the creative side of your medulla oblongata, you can uncover a score of commonalities.
 At this point, you will realize that the art of boxing–the work ethic, the suffering, the number of times you get knocked down–has a lot to do with build a small, medium, or even enterprise business.
 I have sat down with a number of amateur boxers as they were rising to stardom, including Adrien Broner and Floyd Mayweather Junior., and they all had something to say about the similarities between boxing and entrepreneurship.
-Among the many things that we discussed, from training to being a champion, here are three critical takeaways that can benefit you in your personal and professional life.
+Among the many things that we discussed, from training to be a champion, here are three critical takeaways that can benefit you in your personal and professional life.

 - Keep making progress, even if you have to take baby steps.
 Let’s say you got 1% better every single day consistently throughout the year.
 That tiny, minuscule, seemingly unimportant forward movement equates to getting 365% after just one year!
 I hope that put things into perspective.
 And always, always, always celebrate the small wins.
 It helps you to keep going when times get tough (which they will).